 The Rehabilitation Act of 1973 protects the civil rights of persons with disabilities.
 It prohibits discrimination on the basis of disability by the federal government, federal contractors, and by recipients of federal financial assistance.
 Any recipient or sub-recipient of federal funds is required to make their programs accessible to individuals with disabilities.
 Its protections apply to all programs and businesses that receive any federal funds.
 This applies to all elements of physical/architectural, programmatic and communication accessibility in all services and activities conducted by or funded by FEMA.
 FEMA intends to comply with the Rehabilitation Act in all federally conducted and assisted programs in alignment with the principals of whole community inclusion and universal accessibility.

 Executive Orders 13985 and 14008 further address the need to achieve environmental justice and equity across the federal government.
-The issuance of the new executive orders more than 20 years after Executive Order 12898 was signed indicates the administration’s directive to federal agencies to renew their energy, effort, resources and attention to environmental justice.
-FEMA is working with applicants/sub-applicants to identify communities with environmental justice concerns and provide an avenue for local groups and nonprofits with an environmental justice mission to self-identify so FEMA programs can start to work with them on specific projects from the beginning of the application process.
+The issuance of the new executive orders, more than 20 years after Executive Order 12898 was signed, indicates the administration’s directive to federal agencies to renew their energy, effort, resources and attention to environmental justice.
+FEMA is working with applicants/sub-applicants to identify communities with environmental justice concerns and provide an avenue for local groups and non-profits with an environmental justice mission to self-identify so that FEMA programs can start to work with them on specific projects from the beginning of the application process.

-This may be the only public notice regarding the actions described above for which FEMA may provide financial assistance under the Public Assistance program or Hazard Mitigation Grant Program.
-Interested persons may obtain information about these actions or a specific project by writing to the Federal Emergency Management Agency Region IV - 3005 Chamblee Tucker Rd., Atlanta, GA 30341-4112 or send an email to FEMA-R4EHP@fema.dhs.gov.
-Please include in the subject line of the email “DR 4729-TN EHAD”.
-Comments should be sent in writing to the above address within 30 days of the date of this notice.
+This may be the only public notice regarding the actions described above for which FEMA may provide financial assistance under the Public Assistance or Hazard Mitigation Programs.
+Interested persons may obtain information about these actions or a specific project by writing to the Federal Emergency Management Agency Region IV - 3005 Chamblee Tucker Rd, Atlanta, GA 30341-4112 or by email at FEMA-R4EHP@fema.dhs.gov.
+Please include in the subject line of the email “DR 4691-TN EHAD.”
+Comments should be sent in writing at the above address within 30 days of the date of this notice.